-- The state of the () The same situation may be viewed through different perspectives. () Global warming is serious, but unethical people do not do anything. () Areas like sociology and psychology study the risks of global warming. () Some doctors are not ethical depending on the environment they are. () To decide how to act in face of a problem, people check their principles.
-QUESTION 6 The pronoun "their", highlighted in the text, refers to which of the alternatives?
-Many different disciplines, institutions, and professions have standards for behavior that suit their particula aims and goals.
+- O The same situation may be viewed through different perspectives. - Global warming is serious, but unethical people do not do anything. - Areas like sociology and psychology study the risks of global warming. - Some doctors are not ethical depending on the environment they are. - To decide how to act in face of a problem, people check their principles.

+The pronoun "their", highlighted in the text, refers to which of the alternatives?

+Many different disciplines, institutions, and professions have standards for behavior that suit their particular aims and goals.
 These standards also help members of the discipline to coordinate their actions or activities and to establish the public's trust of the discipline.
-For instance, ethical standards govern conduct in medicine law, engineering, and business.
-Ethical norms also serve the aims or goals of research and apply to people who conduct scientific research or other scholarly or creative activities. () Disciplines, institutions, and professions () Aims and goals () These standards () Members () Actions QUESTION 7
+For instance, ethical standards govern conduct in medicine, law, engineering, and business.
+Ethical norms also serve the aims or goals of research and apply to people who conduct scientific research or other scholarly or creative activities.

+- Disciplines, institutions, and professions

+- Aims and goals

+- These standards

+- Members

+- Actions